-In some instances, when you're on smud.org, we may transfer you to an outside service provided by a third-party operator.
-Occasionally, this new content may still seem to be a part of smud.org.
+In some instances, when you're on our Site, we may transfer you to an outside service provided by a third-party operator.
+Occasionally, this new content may still seem to be a part of our Site.
 In that case, we'll have an agreement in place with the third party that it will keep your personal information confidential and use it only to help us serve you.

 SMUD takes precautions -- including administrative, technical, and physical measures -- to safeguard your personal information against loss, theft, and misuse, unauthorized access, disclosure, alteration, and destruction.

 SMUD uses Secure Sockets Layer (SSL) encryption on all web pages where personal information is collected.
-Doing so protects the confidentiality of your personal information while it is transmitted over the Internet.
+Doing so protects the confidentiality of your personal information while it is transmitted to SMUD.

 When you post on a social networking service, the personal information you share is visible to other users and can be read, collected, or used by them.
 You are responsible for the personal information you choose to share.
 For example, if you provide your name and email address on a social networking service, that information is public.
 Please take care when using these features.

 SMUD makes it easy for you to keep your personal information accurate, complete, and up to date.
-Just log into your account at www.smud.org and update it.
+Just log into your account on our Site and update it.

 For other personal information, we make good faith efforts to give you access so you can ask us to correct the data if it is inaccurate or to delete the data if SMUD is not required by law or for legitimate business purposes to keep it.